-For information about other environment variables, refer to Environment variables.
+You can find details about other environment variables in Environment variables.

 AM_PROXY_HOST

 The proxy FQDN, when AM and the agent communicate through a proxy configured in forward proxy mode.

 AM_PROXY_PASSWORD

 The agent password, when AM and the agent communicate through a proxy configured in forward proxy mode, and the proxy requires that the agent authenticates using Basic Authentication.